kul-optec/nmpc-codegen/README.md

 - Generate the test functions by running the generate_test_files.py script with python3
 - Run Cmake to generate the make files: cmake . -G "MinGW Makefiles"
 - Run Make to compile everything: make
-- Run make test to test everything: make all test
+- Run make test to test everything: make test

 ### Unix-like operating systems
 - Generate the test functions by running the generate_test_files.py script with python3
-- Run Cmake to generate the make files: cmake .
+- Run Cmake to generate the make files: cmake -H. -Bbuild -G
-- Run Make to compile everything: make
+- Run Make inside the build folder to compile everything: make
-- Run make test to test everything: make all test
+- Run make test to test everything: make test